ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 The parent element "About" should not \(!\) be assigned to an article.
 This is to be liable to the "Mobile First Strategy".
 Have you previously been accustomed under the parent element into view something, you can instead add below a summary page as the first element.
 {% endhint %}

 Now it is time to publish the menu in the right position.
 Edit the module of the menu in Extensions &gt; Modules &gt; Main Menu \(or create it if it doesn't exist\) and publish it in the position `navbar`.
 When you create a drop-down menu, 'Show Sub-menu Items' should be set to "Yes".
-In 'Menu Class Suffix' \(Advanced\) you set the class `navbar-nav` \(preceded by a space!\).
+In 'Menu Class Suffix' \(Advanced\) you set the class ` navbar-nav mr-auto` \(preceded by a space!\).
 Save & Close.
 Refresh your browser page \(frontend\).

 Looks good?
 No, it doesn't.
 On the second level you'll see some slack.
 What we need are some extra classes according to the [Bootstrap documentation of the navbar](http://getbootstrap.com/docs/4.1/components/navbar/).
 We'll add them in one override.
 There is a long way to do this, so pack a pair sandwiches and a bottle of water, and then go to Extensions &gt; Templates &gt; Templates \(again\) &gt; Frontend Details and Files &gt; Create Overrides &gt; Modules &gt; mod\_menu.
 One click on mod\_menu creates the override in your template directory in the html folder.
 Now open the file default.php in there.